Never Punish a Child for Bad Behavior Outside Their Control

 Positive Parenting Advice for Kids with ADHD

 Most parents are good parents.
-But if your son or daughter has attention deficit hyperactivity disorder (ADHD or ADD), “good” may not be enough.
+But if your son or daughter has attention deficit hyperactivity disorder, “good” may not be enough.
 To ensure that your child is happy and well-adjusted now and in the future — and to create a tranquil home environment — you’ve got to be a great parent to a child with ADHD.

 Fortunately, it’s easier than you might imagine to go from good to great ADHD parenting.
 All it takes is a few small adjustments to your parenting strategies and the way you interact with your child — and react to their bad behavior.
 Here’s what works, and why: